aiman-al-masoud/deixiscript/docs/thesis/5-deixiscript.typ

 A Potential specifies the condition under which a kind of Event can occur.
 A Potential also specifies the duration of this kind of Event, which is useful for the purposes of time-bounded planning and simulation, as we will see later.
 Syntactically, a Potential is (like a Definition) a kind of complex sentence.

-These (Facts, Events and Potentials) are the three basic ingredients for Deixiscript's limited notion of automated planning.
+Facts, Events and Potentials are the three basic ingredients for Deixiscript's limited notion of automated planning.
 The fourth ingredient is the "Order".
-An Order is a syntactical structure that consists of a noun phrase that represents an agent and of an expression (such as a Fact) that represents a goal to be accomplished by the aforementioned agent.
+An Order is a syntactic structure that consists of a noun phrase that represents an agent and of an expression (such as a Fact) that represents a goal to be accomplished by the aforementioned agent.
 Syntactically speaking, an Order will also end up looking like a complex sentence of sorts.

 === Search Heuristic